 The Amazons were powerful, independent women, inspiring awe and fear in those who were not accustomed to this type of female ruler.
 That is the reason why most narratives form a “barbaric” picture of them, although many stories of love and friendship with men have also been preserved.

-They are usually represented as courages fighters that died heroically, as in the pediments on the western side of the Parthenon, where the Amazons invade Athens.
-According to the legend, the brave breed of the Amazons arrived to Athens in order to free or avenge the abduction of their beautiful and brave queen Antiope by Theseus.
+They are usually represented as courageous fighters that died heroically, some of which can be seen on the pediments of the western side of the Parthenon, where the Amazons invaded Athens.
+According to the legend, the Amazons arrived in Athens to free or avenge the abduction of their beautiful and brave queen Antiope by Theseus.

 The Amazons might not have been such bad girls after all.

-Modern scientific research defeats some of the myths about these brave women.
-They did not peculiar faces, they did not cut one of their breasts to throw their arrows better, they did not hate men, and they did not give up motherhood to become warriors.
+Modern scientific research has debunked some of the myths associated with these brave women rulers.
+They did not have peculiar faces, they did not cut off one of their breasts to throw their arrows better, they did not hate men, and they did not give up motherhood to become warriors.

 Graves of women warriors have been found in Vergina Macedonia.
 King Philippos and Alexander the Great were big admirers of women that were dynamic and trained to fight.
 Two of Philippe’s wives Meda and Avdate were princesses warriors that originated from Thrace and Illyria.
 Cynane, the daughter of Avdate and Philippe, was raised by her mother according to the Scythian breeding method and is famous for her fighting abilities.
 She was also a very brilliant strategist fighting beside her father in Illyria.
 Antaia, later named Eurydice, followed her mother’s, Cynane’s, steps in special training and in a strategic career.
 These graves in Macedonia are considered to belong to great women warriors that were raised according to the standards of the Amazons.
 There are some other well-known stories about Thalestris the Queen of Amazons who met Alexander the Great during his expedition to Asia because she wished to have his child or Kleophe another Amazon that Alexander the Great met on the field of battle in 327 B.C.